Roger-Takeshita/Django_REST_Framework/README.md

 - in `app/core/tests/test_models.py`

-  - Add a new test to check the string representation of the model
+  - Add a new test to check the string representation of the **Ingredient Model**

     ```Python
       def test_ingredient_str(self):